Meet Our Team

 When Brodie is not in the clinic you can find her outside either camping in the summer or skiing in the winter.
 She loves exploring and being with family and friends.

-Growing up playing basketball and other sports, she has always been passionate about helping everyone to excel in their sports, everyday life and overcome their injuries that became “roadblocks” in life.
+Growing up playing basketball and other sports, Ally has always been passionate about helping everyone to excel in their sports, everyday life and overcome their injuries that became “roadblocks” in life.
 Fun fact, Ally was born and raised in Hong Kong!
 She decided to move to Calgary in 2012 to pursue her passion and education in Athletic Therapy.
 One of her main goals in the field of Athletic Therapy is to educate the population to be as knowledgeable as possible about how their body works, guiding them to take the best path on the road of recovery and maximizing performance.
-She will be graduated in May and is looking forward to pursuing various continuing education courses in the near future.

-When she isn’t studying for her national exam or working at the clinic, you will find her playing the piano/ guitar, writing a song or filming her travels!
+When she isn’t working at the clinic, you will find her playing the piano/ guitar, writing a song or filming her travels!